cjjulius/BatchFiles/README.md

 Accepts a parameter and then deletes everything from the current folder that is older than that date.
 Note: Will delete self if the .bat falls in defined date range.

 usage: delold MM-DD-YYY

+<b>RenameSuffix.bat</b>

+Copy to folder with files you want to change.
+Will rename everything with suffix chosen (.txt), even this batch.
+Note: Make sure to remove the REM from lines to activate each part.